uspki/policies/certificate-policy.md

 ### 1.3.3 Subscribers
 A Subscriber is the entity identified in a Certificate, capable of using the Private Key that corresponds to the Public Key listed in the certificate, and has agreed to the terms of the Subscriber Agreement with the CA.  Prior to verification of identity and issuance of a Certificate, a Subscriber is an Applicant.

-For this policy, Subscribers are limited to: 1) devices operated by or on behalf of Federal agencies, and 2) Domain Names within the .GOV and .MIL Domain Namespace(s).
+For this policy, Subscribers are limited to: 1) web services operated by or on behalf of Federal agencies, and 2) Domain Names within the .GOV and .MIL Domain Namespace(s).

 ### 1.3.4 Relying Parties
 A Relying Party is any individual or entity that relies on a U.S. Federal Public Trust TLS PKI Certificate, the information included in the certificate, and the digital signature by a CA.

-For this CP, Relying Parties may include individuals or entities accessing U.S. Government webservices available on the Internet.
+For this CP, Relying Parties may include individuals or entities accessing U.S. Government web services available on the Internet.

 Relying Parties should verify the validity of certificates via revocation services provided for all certificates prior to relying on certificates.
 Certificate Revocation List (CRL) and On-line Certificate Status Protocol (OCSP) service location information is provided within certificates.